RallyTechServices/CFD-by-implied-state/README.md

 ![Chart](./images/settings.png)

 Optionally, the application can also filter by an ancestor portfolio item.
 For example, only Features under a parent Epic XYZ.
+If placed on a page that also has a [pi-ancestor-filter-broadcaster](https://github.com/RallyTechServices/pi-ancestor-filter-broadcaster), and filter by ancestor portfolio item is enabled, it will listen to the broadcaster for the selected ancestor.

 ## Development Notes